coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 Can there instead be some set of _discrete_ native operations while still being able perform _any_ quantum computation we'd like?
 And if we have such a set, will it be *easy and efficient* to compile a given matrix?
 These two questions represent the problem of **discrete compilation** of quantum programs.

-Fortunately, the answer to both questions is a resounding _yes_, with a small but reasonable caveat.
-Robert Solovay and Alexei Kitaev [both proved](https://en.wikipedia.org/wiki/Solovay%E2%80%93Kitaev_theorem) this was possible in the mid-90s.
-Their algorithm is flexible in allowing a large family of discrete operation sets, and decompositions of arbitrary matrices into any of those discrete operations were efficient to calculate, at least as far as big-O is concerned.
-The caveat is this: It is not possible to find an _exact_ sequence of native operations to reconstruct a given matrix.
-Instead, we can only get _arbitrarily close_, at the expense of running more native operations.
+Fortunately, the answer to both questions is a resounding _yes_, with a small but reasonable caveat: It is not possible to find an _exact_ sequence of native operations to reconstruct a given matrix.
+Instead, we can only get _arbitrarily close_, at the expense of running more native operations[^reasonable].

-This is perfectly sensible.
+[^reasonable]: This caveat is perfectly sensible.
 If we want to do arbitrary precision arithmetic on a classical computer (like calculating billions of digits of $\pi$), we must use more CPU instructions.
 CPU instructions only let us do a relatively small collection of operations: basic arithmetic on "small" integers and floating-point numbers.
 If we want to go beyond 20ish digits of integer, or go beyond 16ish digits of floating-point mantissa, we need to spend more memory and more CPU instructions.

+There is a 20+-year history of many different algorithms for doing discrete compilation with their own advantages and disadvantages[^history].
+We will focus on one by Peter Selinger.

+[^history]: Robert Solovay and Alexei Kitaev [both proved](https://en.wikipedia.org/wiki/Solovay%E2%80%93Kitaev_theorem) that discrete compilation was possible and efficient in the mid-90s.
+Their algorithm is flexible in allowing a large family of discrete operation sets, and decompositions of arbitrary matrices into any of those discrete operations were efficient to calculate, at least as far as big-O is concerned.
 The [Solovay-Kitaev algorithm](https://arxiv.org/abs/quant-ph/0505030) is famously difficult to implement, and relies on a great deal of pre-processing to accomplish, but it's useful both for its mathematical utility and its generality.

-About 20 years after Solovay and Kitaev's work, Peter Selinger came up with [another idea](https://arxiv.org/abs/1212.6253).
-Using a specific native operation set (called the Clifford+T set), and making careful use of algebraic number theory, not only can we have merely "good" big-O performance, we could also have _nearly optimal-length_ decompositions[^optimal], off only by a constant number of operations.
+Selinger [proved](https://arxiv.org/abs/1212.6253) that if we use a specific native operation set, we can accomplish _nearly optimal-length_ decompositions[^optimal] of one-qubit matrices.
+From there, we can use other results to decompose matrices of any number of qubits.

-[^optimal]: Peter Selinger and Neil Ross were later able to [modify the algorithm](https://arxiv.org/abs/1403.2975) so that it produces *actually* optimal sequences, however, the algorithm requires one to be able to efficiently factorize integers.
+[^optimal]: Peter Selinger and Neil Ross were later able to [modify the algorithm](https://arxiv.org/abs/1403.2975) so that it produces *actually* optimal sequences for parametric $z$-rotations, however, the algorithm requires one to be able to efficiently factorize integers.
 The theoretically best known way to factorize an integer is Shor's algorithm, which requires a quantum computer with essentially no error.

+In the next section, we give an overview of Selinger's algorithm.
+It is somewhat mathematically intensive, so for readers uninterested in those details, we recommend skippiing.
+(We duly recap the main takeaways when we return to discussing Coalton.)

-## The Selinger approach to discrete compilation
+### The Selinger approach to discrete compilation

 In order to have a set of discrete operations, we must be able to discretize the parametric operation $\mathrm{RZ}\_\theta$, which is a $2\times2$ matrix with entries depending on $\theta$.